lanl/drm-fates/1.FATES-MODEL/README.md

 4. Activate conda environment

 ! sh src/activate_env.sh
 !
-Somehow the conda activate command throws an error (needs fixing), so run it outside, provided that the environment name matches the one created (*_env):
+Somehow the conda activate command throws an error (needs fixing), so run it outside, provided that the environment name matches the one created (xx_env):

 conda activate elm_env